ImRi8/Weather-Web-App/README.md

 # Weather-Web-App
-It is Weather Web App which tells the weather of any city entered into
+It is Weather Web App which tells the weather of any city entered into to it